ehuang1126/Sequencing-File-Renamer/README.md

 [Renamer Setup Guide](https://docs.google.com/document/d/1nstSoI9pFRei7pu8AAqdtOgbb1B34kcdZqy_U5lsKfM/edit?usp=sharing)

-The Generator is a work-in-progress program to help with organization for sequencing and is meant to work with the renamer.
+The Generator is a program meant to help with organization for sequencing and is meant to work with the renamer.
+It organizes samples based on genes, amplicons, sequencing oligos, and clones.
+This data is saved in 2 .csv files: 1 containing all of the data for each sample, and another containing the samples' compiled names to be used in the Renamer program.